ElektraInitiative/libelektra/doc/COMPILE.md

 	-DPLUGINS=NODEP

 Note, that every `infos/provides` and `infos/status` field written uppercase can be used to select plugins that way.
-To manually set the default (same as not setting PLUGINS), you can use

-	-DPLUGINS=DEFAULT

-You also can use NODEP and DEFAULT and add/remove other plugins to/from it.
+You also can combine any of these fields and add/remove other plugins to/from it, e.g. to include all plugins without deps, that provide storage (except yajl) and are maintained, but not include all plugins that are experimental, you would use:

+	-DPLUGINS="NODEP;STORAGE;-yajl;MAINTAINED;-EXPERIMENTAL"

 Note, that changing `PLUGINS` will not modifiy the defaults used after Elektra was installed.
 For this endeavour you need to change: